reidmorrison/rocketjob/README.md

 so that they can get that business critical job out first, instead of having to wait for other jobs of the same type/priority to finish first.

-Since `RocketJob` uploads the entire file, or all data for processing it does not require jobs to store the data in other databases.
+Since `rocketjob` uploads the entire file, or all data for processing it does not require jobs to store the data in other databases.
-Additionally, `RocketJob` supports encryption and compression of any data uploaded into Sliced Jobs to ensure PCI compliance and to prevent sensitive from being exposed either at rest in the data store, or in flight as it is being read or written to the backend data store.
+Additionally, `rocketjob` supports encryption and compression of any data uploaded into Sliced Jobs to ensure PCI compliance and to prevent sensitive from being exposed either at rest in the data store, or in flight as it is being read or written to the backend data store.